PaloAltoNetworks/panos-monitor/README.md

 4. Fill in the **Panorama Import Settings**.
 These are the credentials for your Panorama instance, used only for importing devices.
 5. Set the **Polling Interval** and click **Save Settings**.

-The background worker will automatically pick up these settings and begin polling on its next cycle.
+The background worker will automatically pick up these settings and begin polling.

 ### 3. Adding Firewalls